 TBUK operates in accordance with the context, strategy and founding principles of Triodos Bank Group and applies Group policies, including the Triodos Internal Regulations (TIR), amending and adopting them as is suitable for local business.
-This alignment with Group takes place through regularly scheduled discussions between Group COO and TBUK Chairman, between Group COO and TBUK CEO, and between Group CRO and TBUK CRO.
+This alignment with Group takes place through regularly scheduled discussions at Board and Senior Management levels.

 Governance committees are allocated responsibility for monitoring and ensuring appropriate management within risk appetite of specific risk types.
-The allocation of primary risk types to each of these Committees is shown at the bottom of Figure 1.
+The allocation of primary risk types to each of these Committees is shown within Figure 3 above.